stackdio/stackdio/docs/installation/ubuntu-prep.rst

     **WARNING**: we're not focusing on security here, so the default Postgres setup definitely needs to be tweaked, passwords changed, etc., but for a quick-start guide this is out of scope.
-Please, don't run this as-is in production :)
+    Please, don't run this as-is in production.

 .. code:: bash